How To Become A Musician

 Musical workplaces are as diverse as musical occupations.
 If you are a formal orchestra musician, you might play in a concert hall.
 Military musicians may play indoors or outdoors at ceremonies.
 Orchestra musicians also may play in arenas, clubs, museums, churches, and other locations.
 Musicians in small bands may play clubs, concert halls, arenas, and outdoor settings.
 Commercial musicians may work in offices or radio station recording rooms.
 Musicians who compose for television or film may work in film offices.
 Many musicians are self-employed.

 The US Bureau of Labor Statistics (BLS) only lists an hourly rate for musicians, $22.39 per hour, with the top 10% earning more than $60 an hour and the bottom 10% earning less than $8.50.
-Why is no annual wage listed?
-This should tell you something about the challenge of succeeding in music.
 Many musicians do not have an annual wage.
 They follow the work, when they can find it, and hope it is enough to get by.
 A lot of musicians work part time hours and have to maintain a “day job” to survive.

 Musician Career Outlook